Prerelease:The Legend of Zelda: Ocarina of Time/Sword on A (Part 1)

 Kokiri Forest

 Link climbing down the ladders of his house.
-This old Kokiri Forest map seen in these October 1997 era screenshots was discovered in the iQue repository leak a while back.
+This old Kokiri Forest map as seen in these October 1997 era screenshots, was discovered in the iQue repository leak.

 Mido wasn't Link's bully in the beginning, but instead a friend just like Saria is.
 Here he's greeting Link outside his house.
-Unused texture found from the Late 1997 Overdump makes it evident he was planned take the role of the Shadow Sage.
+An unused texture found in the Late 1997 Overdump hints he was going to be the Sage of Shadow.
 His model in this screenshot matches the model found unused in the final game.

-He is also seen playing the ocarina in front of his house, which lacks the treed background of the final game.
+He is also seen playing the ocarina in front of his house, which lacks the forested background of the final game.

 Hyrule Field